Contrafactum

 In vocal music, contrafactum (or contrafact, pl. contrafacta) is "the substitution of one text for another without substantial change to the music".
 The earliest known examples of this "lyrical adaptation" date back to the 9th century in Gregorian chant.

 Categories

 Types of contrafacta that are wholesale substitution of a different text include the following:

 Significantly different lyrics in another language

-While a direct translation that preserves original intent might not considered a "substitution", the lyrics of the following songs redone in another language have a substantially different meaning:
+Translation of a song into a different language is technically a counterfactum, as the words have changed; more broadly, translations of songs are often loose, sharing the theme but changing the details.
+In other cases, the text has a completely or substantially different meaning, and is similar to a counterfactum in the original language (changing meaning).
+Examples include: